Is My Child Ready for Preschool?

 Experts agree that preschool helps kids socialize, begin to share, and interact with other children and adults.

-kids, has the capacity to socialize and separate from Mom, your child may well
+Socialization is the best indicator of whether a child is ready for preschool, Hoffman tells WebMD.
+"If he or she really loves to be with other kids, has the capacity to socialize and separate from Mom, your child may well be ready."

 The Pitfalls of Preschool